ICanBoogie/Render/README.md

+### The pathname of the template being rendered

+Engines should use the `Engine::VAR_TEMPLATE_PATHNAME` variable to define the pathname of the template being rendered, so that it is easy to track which template is being rendered and from which location.

 ## Template resolver

 A template resolver tries to match a template name with an actual template file.
-A set of path can be defined for the resolver to search in.
+A set of paths can be defined for the resolver to search in.

 The `BasicTemplateResolver::alter` event of class [BasicTemplateResolver\AlterEvent][] is fired on the shared template resolver when it is created.
-Event hooks may use this event to add templates paths or replace the template resolver.
+Event hooks may use this event to add template paths or replace the template resolver.

 The following example demonstrates how to add template paths: